 The National Digital Health Mission — which aims to create digital health profiles of citizens — will not only be a boon for policyholders but also prove to be equally beneficial for insurers in better pricing of products.
-Chances are that prices of products could come down, after the adoption of the mission.
+Chances are that prices of health insurance products could come down, after the adoption of the mission.

-In an address during Assocham’s National E-Summit on Health Insurance, T L Alamelu, member non-life, Regulatory and Development Authority (Irdai), said, “The government has recently announced the National Digital Health Mission and the insurers need to take advantage of this.
+In an address during Assocham’s National E-Summit on Health Insurance, T L Alamelu, member non-life, Insurance Regulatory and Development Authority (Irdai), said, “The government has recently announced the National Digital Health Mission and the insurers need to take advantage of this.
 They must encourage people to share health records on this platform.”

-Currently, the pricing of products is done mainly on past experiences.
+Currently, the pricing of health insurance products is done mainly on past experiences.
 All actuarial calculations are based on historical data.
 And, insurers do not always have all the data readily available while pricing products.
 This often leads to higher loss ratios for insurers.

 ALSO READ: Two promoters of Max Healthcare Institute sell shares worth over Rs 515 cr